Get started by searching below:

 Abuse

 Abuse includes intentional harm or actions likely to cause physical or psychological injury.
 Examples are physical harm, encouraging harmful acts, and isolating the person to cause injury or hide criminal activity.
-Abuse of an older or disabled person without severe harm is a third-degree felony.
+Abuse of an older or disabled person that doesn’t cause severe harm is a third-degree felony.

 Aggravated Abuse